sublimetext-io/docs.sublimetext.io/docs/reference/metadata.md

 `bracketIndentNextLinePattern`
 : *Regex.*
-  If it matches on the current line, only the next line will be indented one level further.
+  If it matches on the current line,
+  *only the next non-blank line* will be indented one level further.

   ```xml
   <key>bracketIndentNextLinePattern</key>